nhselect/step1-training/content/platform-roles/roles/educator.md

 ### Key responsibilities / platform functionalities​

-- Enrol Learners to the Steps 1, 2 or 3 proficiencies​
+- Enrol Learners to the clinical proficiencies​
 - Confirm Learners’ self-assessed ‘achieved’ proficiencies​
 - Perform final sign-off of Learners’ proficiencies​
 - Decides who will act as Assessors by promoting them into the role within the platform​